Germany

 Special Purpose Vehicles (SPVs)

-Germany’s robust legal system and favourable tax framework make it an ideal jurisdiction for Special Purpose Vehicles (SPVs), particularly in sectors like real estate, financial services and investment.
+Germany’s robust legal system, efficient regulatory processes, availability of sophisticated professional services, and favorable tax framework make it an attractive jurisdiction for Special Purpose Vehicles (SPVs), particularly in sectors like real estate, financial services, and investment.
+Legal certainty and a well-developed financial infrastructure contribute to its appeal.

 Holding Company